YouTube Studio: Exploring Some Recent Updates for Creators

 Perhaps the biggest change that’s come as YouTube has rolled out the new Studio features is the uploader.
 Now, when you go to post new content, YouTube will basically walk you through all of the steps — including adding end screens and cards.
 While it took some getting used to, I’ve actually come to really appreciate this updated workflow.

-The new uploader is broken up into four different steps:
+The new uploader is broken up into five different steps: